FBar000/CTCollectionRobot/README.md

 ## Usage

-This is a sloppy stub.
-Clearer and more extensive documentation will come in a later version.
+This is a stub.
+More clear and extensive documentation will come in a later version.

 Use `automateLocAdm.py` to automate setting locations and admin status.
 The admin status will be "publicly accessible" and "accessioned" by default.
 Specifying the location will require configuration; the location I require is hardcoded as follows: